YazBraimah/VirilisMaleRNAseq/README.md

-# Virilis sub-group Male RNAseq analysis pipeline
+# Virilis subgroup Male RNAseq analysis pipeline

 Processed data files can be downloaded from this link: